 At your top-right here, you’ll find an example of what your site root could look like when you have WordPress installed, for instance.
 But in reality, this could be any other collection of files and folders from another CMS.

 If you have any files you do not want accessible from the internet for storage or otherwise, you should store them in the

 Web Root Directory

-\logs folder which contains various log files.
-Learn more about the errorlog file and the accesslog files inside that folder.
+~/logs folder that contains various log files.
+Learn more about the ErrorLog file and the AccessLog files inside that folder.